ToyotaCRDL/mahos/docs/source/cla.rst

 Contributor License Agreement
 =============================

-This Contribution License Agreement (“Agreement”) is agreed to by the party signing below (“You”), and conveys certain license rights to TOYOTA CENTRAL R&D LABS., INC. (“TCRDL”) for Your contributions to TCRDL open source project “Measurement Automation Handling and Orchestration System (“MAHOS”)”.
+This Contribution License Agreement (“Agreement”) is agreed to by the party signing (“You”), and conveys certain license rights to TOYOTA CENTRAL R&D LABS., INC. (“TCRDL”) for Your contributions to TCRDL open source project “Measurement Automation Handling and Orchestration System (“MAHOS”)”.
 This Agreement is effective as of the latest signature date.